 Keeping small children from getting bored during the moving process is important, not only for your sanity but to keep their minds off of what is going on and reduce their anxiety about the process.
 Have the kids decorate the moving boxes in their rooms with crayons or washable markers.
 It can provide hours of fun and psychologically speaking, the movers might be more careful with boxes covered in hearts and stick figures, so win-win!
 Kick everyone out into the back yard to play if the weather permits.
 This might be a great time to hire a neighborhood teenager to play with the kids.
 Charge up the laptop or DVD player and have a special movie night on the air mattresses that are now your beds.
 Wherever the kids go, make sure the animals are there too, so you don’t have to keep tabs on both.

-You can never have too many lists, and during a move, they can be a lifeline.
+You can never have too many lists, and during a PCS.
+They can be a lifeline.
 In addition to helping you remember the many small details that must be taken care of, they can ease your stress and make you feel accomplished when you can check items off that list.
 Sometimes I even write things on a list that are already finished just so that I can cross them off!
 It’s a great way to stay organized, and your brain will be going a thousand miles a minute as it is, so write down those “to-do’s” as soon as you think of them and sleep a little bit better tonight.
 You can check out the PCSgrades Moving Checklist here.

 Having to navigate a military move without your spouse presents some challenges, yes.
 But by asking for help, outsourcing some of the busy work, making lists and doing some much needed prep work before-hand, you can have a successful solo-move that doesn’t leave you stressed, overwhelmed and frustrated.